 - Do a Google search to identify some companies with particularly successful online recruiting sites, and see what they're doing that you might consider incorporating into your process.

 This is all small data, and it's imminently actionable.
-Analytics can't capture the emotional response to a process.
+Analytics can't capture the emotional response to a process, especially when combating employee burnout.

 Real Applications for Small Data in Recruiting